Cycles in spherical Deligne complexes and application to $K(\pi,1)$-conjecture for Artin groups: -conjecture via relative Artin complexes

-\begin{lem}(\cite[Lemma 6.6]{huang2023labeled}) Suppose $\Lambda'$ is an admissible linear subgraph of the Dynkin diagram $\Lambda$ of $A_S$ and suppose the consecutive vertices of $\Lambda'$ are $S'=\{s_i\}_{i=1}^n$.
+\begin{lem}(\cite[Lemma 6.6]{huang2023labeled}) Suppose $\Lambda'$ is an admissible linear subgraph of the Coxeter diagram $\Lambda$ of $A_S$ and suppose the consecutive nodes of $\Lambda'$ are $S'=\{s_i\}_{i=1}^n$.
 Let $\Delta$ be the $(\Lambda,\Lambda')$-relative Artin complex.
 Let $V$ be the vertex set of $\Delta$.
 We order $S'$ such that it is compatible with one of the two linear orders on $\Lambda'$.
 Then the induced relation $<$ on $V$ is a graded poset. \end{lem}